Evelyn-he/Small-Language-Models/README.md

     ```
     python api_server.py
     ```
 4. On another terminal, go to the UI project folder and start the frontend.
+You will see something like `Local:   http://localhost:5173/` on your terminal.
+Copy and paste the url to a browser and you can play with the UI now.
     ```
     cd chatbot-ui
     npm run dev
     ```
-You will see something like `Local:   http://localhost:5173/`.
-Copy and paste the url to a browser and you can play with the UI now.